The Lost Art of Scratch Cooking

 …A toll on the time we spend with our families.

-…A toll on the next generation, as we fail to teach them the arts that are vanishing as our grandparents pass away.
+…A toll on the next generation, when we fail to teach them the arts that are vanishing as our grandparents pass away.

 Cooking from scratch is actually an analogy for today’s society.
 Those who take the road less traveled are considered eccentric throw-backs to a far away time.